JustinAnMoreno/.github.io/README.md

 ## Getting Started
 -[Click](https://justinanmoreno.github.io/Hall-Of-Music-/) to launch app!
 On app load - enter your artist of choice into the input/search bar.
-Once the text is submitted by user a image and description of your chosen artist will appear on screen.
+Once the text is submitted, an image and description of your chosen artist will appear on screen.